 Eugene P. Vehslage (1949) Scholarship.
-Established by Eugene P. Vehslage '49.
+Established by Eugene P. Vehslage, Class of 1949.
 Preference to students pursuing electrical engineering or computer science.

 Leo and Evelyn Viniar Scholarship.
-Created from the gifts of David A. Viniar '76, as trustee for the Viniar Family Foundation, in honor of his parents.
+Created from the gifts of David A. Viniar, Class of 1976, as trustee for the Viniar Family Foundation, in honor of his parents.

 Samuel Sherwood Wakeman (1864) Scholarship.
-Established under the will of Samuel Sherwood Wakeman (1864).
-Available to residents of Saratoga County, N.Y., preference to applicants from the village of Ballston Spa.
+Established under the will of Samuel Sherwood Wakeman, Class of 1864.
+Available to residents of Saratoga County, NY, preference to applicants from the village of Ballston Spa.

 Charles Newman Waldron (1906) and Dorothy Waterman Waldron Memorial Fund.
-Created from the gifts of William A. Waldron '35 and others in memory of his parents, Charles Newman Waldron '06 and Dorothy Waterman Waldron, in honor of their long lives of devoted and fruitful service to Union College.
+Created from the gifts of William A. Waldron, Class of 1935, and others in memory of his parents, Charles Newman Waldron, Class of 1906, and Dorothy Waterman Waldron, in honor of their long lives of devoted and fruitful service to Union College.
 Income is used to assist deserving undergraduate students in purchasing books and other articles necessary or desirable in their academic work.

 Nicholas L. Wallace (1926) Scholarship.
-Created from the gifts of Mildred S. Wallace in memory of her husband, Nicholas L. Wallace '26.
+Created from the gifts of Mildred S. Wallace in memory of her husband, Nicholas L. Wallace, Class of 1926.